 OK, I know what you’re thinking: pumpkin pie in December?
-Why don’t I just put on a Halloween costume and sing the Star-Spangled Banner while I’m at it?
+Why don’t I just put on a Halloween costume, yeah I’ll put on my joker grill fake teeth and sing the Star-Spangled Banner while I’m at it?
 Listen, I know.
 Pumpkin pie is traditionally associated with Thanksgiving, and I know, here we are, a few days from Christmas—a time decidedly post-Thanksgiving.

 But I’ve thought this one through, and I’m bringing it to you today, anyway, despite the backwards holiday timing and seeming ignorance of appropriate blog content.
 I’m doing it for two reasons: